This Glossary is for our Audit tool. If you're looking for resources about Content Audit, you can just go ahead and navigate here instead.

 Body

-Everything that is within the <body> tags of your page and the main subject of Audit analysis, including hidden content and things like image alt-texts.
+Everything that is within your page's <body> tags and the main subject of Audit analysis, including hidden content and things like image alt-texts.

 Excluded from the analysis are hyperlinked content/anchored elements.